AJaiDevtech/Docker_Commands/README.md

 - container_id
 Is the ID of the container obtained with the command explained in the first step, for example 6466b9201126.

+- To list all the containers you have made: sudo docker ps -a

+- And select the container you want to work with (mine is 0f19152b7a14): sudo docker start -ai 0f19152b7a14